-Hi!
-I’m Selene Nelson.
-I’m an author, journalist and vegan activist.
+Selene Nelson is an author, journalist and vegan activist.

-I studied English Literature at the University of Sussex and have written for The BBC, The Times, HuffPost, The Independent, SUITCASE Magazine, Town & Country, ThinkProgress, Salon, Food Republic and many others, both online and in print.
-You can see a selection of my articles on my portfolio.
+She studied English Literature at the University of Sussex and has written for The BBC, The Times, HuffPost, The Independent, New European, SUITCASE Magazine, Town & Country, ThinkProgress, Salon, Food Republic and many others.

-In 2016 I quit my job to travel the world, and I began documenting my experiences here.
-It was during my travels that I realised I never wanted to return to a 9–5, and I’ve been freelance ever since.
-In 2017, after becoming aware of the horrors of animal agriculture, I made the switch to veganism, and began working to shed light on the realities of the meat, dairy and egg industries.
-I’ve appeared on BBC Sunday Morning Live and The One Show to discuss veganism and public attitudes towards it, and I’ve written about these issues for The BBC, The Independent, The Sunday Times, The Evening Standard and The Telegraph.
+In 2016 Selene quit her job to travel and write, and in 2017, after becoming aware of the horrors of animal agriculture, she made the switch to veganism, and began working to shed light on the realities of the meat, dairy and egg industries.
+She has appeared on BBC Sunday Morning Live, The One Show and Channel 5 to discuss veganism and public attitudes towards it, and has written about these issues for The BBC, The Independent, The Sunday Times, The Evening Standard, The New European, and The Telegraph.

 Selene’s first book was published by Penguin Random House in 2019 under a pseudonym, and her second book, YES VE-GAN! was published by Octopus Publishing Group, part of Hachette Media, in January 2020.
 An inspiring and positive call to action, YES VE-GAN! provides expert guidance for the growing number of people seeking to live a kinder and more sustainable life.
 You can find Selene on Twitter and Instagram.